-The world of Wedding Gift Lists has changed massively over the years.
-Long gone are the days where it was up to your great aunt to choose the toaster that would sit proudly in your kitchen for years to come; nowadays, couples are spoilt for choice when it comes to asking guests to contribute something towards the start of their married life.
+Setting up a wedding gift list has changed massively over the years.
+Long gone are the days where it was up to your great aunt to choose the toaster that would sit proudly in your kitchen for years to come.
+Nowadays, couples are spoilt for choice when it comes to asking guests to contribute something towards the start of their married life.

 Choosing which route to go down with your wedding gift list can feel exhausting, so I’ve rounded up the most popular options below.

 Traditionally, homeware was hugely welcomed as a wedding gift because a marriage would often signify the bride and groom buying their first home together.
 Now of course, couples often live together long before they marry, but that shouldn’t rule out asking your guests to invest in some quality homeware for your marital home.
 This will also always remain a firm favourite with your older generation of wedding guests, who will be delighted to see you bring out your tea set every time they come to visit.

 For traditional wedding gift registry, John Lewis remain a front runner and with a huge selection of brands to choose from, and the option to buy in store, online and by phone, it’s not hard to see why.
 Other great online registry options include Next, Amazon and Etsy – or why not register on more than one site to give your guests the option to choose?

 Gift cards and vouchers can be a wonderful option if you are wanting to be gifted homeware, but want the freedom to choose your items after the wedding.
 I also think this is a great alternative for couples who know that buying their dream home is in the pipeline, but don’t quite have the storage or need for the wedding gifts right now.

 Again, John Lewis is a personal favourite of mine for gift cards – I think it encourages the couple to treat themselves to something which they perhaps otherwise wouldn’t.
 Another wonderful option is Ikea vouchers, which will always prove to be a favourite for first time homeowners.